It seems like we can forget all about our nutrition 101 class that we painstakingly sat through in the fifth grade.

 - Fatty Cuts of Grass-Fed Beef

-- Fatty Fish such as Salmon or Tuna
+- Fatty Fish such as Salmon, Tuna or Sardines packed in oil

 - Grass-Fed Butter